Wednesday, June 11, 2025

 Me brother said this new brand he found was very, very good.
 "Here: try one," Ed tells me, and I do.
-They are very good, excellent really, especially the apple spice for what that's worth.
-But as I was too lazy to get my cell phone out of my pocket to read something, uh, substantial while I ate, I began reading the wrapper which the granola bar came in.
+They were very good, excellent really, especially the apple spice for what that's worth.
+But as I was too lazy to get my cell phone out of my pocket to do something, uh, substantial while I ate, I began reading the wrapper which the granola bar came in.

 That one granola bar, all one inch by three inches by 3/8 of an inch thick, had forty-four, count 'em, 44 ingredients.
 They ran the gamut from the unpronounceable super long, vaguely Latin word to the simple and almost expected 'salt'.
 But at the end of the line, set off to itself in its own paragraph, I was informed that the bar 'contains a bioengineered food ingredient'.